The selection process in becoming a firefighter

 Stage 5 - Appointment

 An offer of employment is conditional upon receipt of satisfactory references and a basic DBS check.
 Should the Service receive unsatisfactory reference or DBS disclosure, the offer of employment may be withdrawn.
+Successful candidates will be enrolled onto a Level 3 Operational Firefighter Apprenticeship.
+The apprenticeship programme generally tend to last between 24-27 Months.

 'Have a Go' sessions